DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world5.md

 Power that belonged to all races.
 These mixed in harmony created unique shine that belonged to her alone.

-"I want to be with Kay!
+"I want to be with Kai!
 I do not know what is going to happen to these who obstruct me!"

 -------------------------------------------------------------------------------